 It was recalled that CSITC had decided earlier that each sample set could be used on a maximum of two instruments for participation in CSITC Round Trials.
-The logic behind this rule was that each sample is tested 30 times per day for five days (150 tests total) and that the samples become ragged and unusable after a certain amount of handling.
+The logic behind this rule was that each sample is tested 30 times per instrument and that the samples become ragged and unusable after a certain amount of handling.